ReagentX/imessage-exporter/docs/features.md

 ## Targeted Versions

 This tool targets the current latest public release for MacOS and iMessage.
+It may work with older databases, but all features may not be available.

 ## Supported Message Features